CaTz-Tools/CaT-z-PeerReview/README.md

 Software for the acquisition, annotation, and automatic behavioral profile characterization of laboratory rodents' RGB-D videos

-This software is currently under revision.
+This version of the software and the associated manuscript is currently under revision.

 CaT-z is composed of three modules.
-To run each one, use the following batch files:
+To run each one use the following batch files:

 RGB-D data Acquisition GUI with the Microsoft Kinect v2:
 > CaT_z_dataAcquisitionGUI.bat